wcdtom/OptTomo/BACKGROUND.md

 > 对于EDFA，谷歌使用C+L分别放大，并且使用EDFA+Raman的方法
 >
-> Despite the fact that separate C and L band ampliﬁers slightly lower overall available transmission bandwidth, it simpliﬁes operations as it allows to turn up bands independently as capacity grows.
+> Despite the fact that separate C and L band amplifiers slightly lower overall available transmission bandwidth, it simplifies operations as it allows to turn up bands independently as capacity grows.
 >
-> Hybrid ampliﬁcation schemes are widely adopted as Raman ampliﬁers allow to increase system SNR thanks to an improved noise ﬁgure.
-Therefore Google currently deploys them in the almost every long haul route.
+> Hybrid amplification schemes are widely adopted as Raman amplifiers allow to increase system SNR thanks to an improved noise figure.
+Therefore, Google currently deploys them in the almost every long haul route.
 >
 > -- <cite>Opportunities and Challenges of C+L Transmission Systems,
 JLT 2020, Google</cite>